 3. Water aids digestion

-Drinking a lot of water is good for digestion: it dissolves fats, binds with fibers and facilitates the transport through our system.
+Drinking a lot of water is good for digestion: it dissolves fats, binds with fibres and facilitates transport through our system.

 4. Drinking water improves exercise

 When exercising, good hydration can prevent unpleasant repercussions by protecting our joints from the chance of injury and pain.